 The BST UVLO voltage is with respect to the SW pin.
-The BST UVLO only controls the high-side GaN power FET.
-The BST UVLO does not control the low-side GaN power FET.
+The BST UVLO blocks both the INH and GDH pins from turning on the high-side GaN power FET if the BST-to-SW voltage is below the applicable BST UVLO voltage as described as follows.
+[Figure 7-3](#) shows the BST UVLO blocking operation.
 The BST UVLO consists of two separate UVLO functions to create a two-level BST UVLO.
-The upper BST UVLO is called the BST Turn-On UVLO and only controls if the high-side GaN power FET is turned on.
-The lower BST UVLO is called the BST Turn-Off UVLO and only controls if the high-side GaN power FET is turned off after the high-side GaN power FET is turned on.
-The operation of the two-level UVLO is not the same as a single UVLO with wide hysteresis.
+The upper BST UVLO is called the BST Turn-On UVLO and only controls if the high-side GaN power FET is allowed to turn on.
+The lower BST UVLO is called the BST Turn-Off UVLO and only controls if the high-side GaN power FET is turned off after the high-side GaN power FET is already turned on.
+The operation of the two-level UVLO is not the same as a single UVLO with hysteresis.

-Figure 7-4 shows the BST UVLO operation.
-The BST Turn-On UVLO prevents the high-side GaN power FET from turning on at a INH logic-high rising edge if the BST-to-SW voltage is below the BST Turn-On UVLO voltage - INH pulses #1, #2, and #5.
-After the high-side GaN power FET is successfully turned-on, the BST Turn-On UVLO is ignored and the BST Turn-Off UVLO output is watched for the remainder of the INH logic-high pulse - INH pulses #3, #4, and #6.
-The BST Turn-Off UVLO turns off the high-side GaN power FET for the remainder of the INH logic-high pulse if the BST-to-SW voltage falls below the BST Turn-Off UVLO voltage - INH pulse #6.
+[Figure 7-4](#) shows the two-level BST UVLO operation.
+The BST Turn-On UVLO prevents the high-side GaN power FET from turning on, for INH or GDH logic-high, if the BST-to-SW voltage is below the BST Turn-On UVLO voltage (INH/GDH pulse #1, first portion of pulse #2, and pulse #5).
+After the high-side GaN power FET is successfully turned-on, the BST Turn-On UVLO is ignored and the BST Turn-Off UVLO output is watched for the remainder of the INH or GDH logic-high pulse (INH/GDH second portion of pulse #2, pulses #3, #4, and #6).
+The BST Turn-Off UVLO turns off the high-side GaN power FET for the remainder of the INH/GDH logic-high pulse if the BST-to-SW voltage falls below the BST Turn-Off UVLO voltage (INH/GDH pulse #6).